serhiya92/Heroes3Editor/README.md

 Well, I want to learn Windows Presentation Foundation (WPF) by doing a project, and I recently got back into playing HoMM3 after discovering the wonderful [HoMM3 HD Mod](https://sites.google.com/site/heroes3hd/).
-With all the real-life responsibilities these days, I can no longer bear the tedious part of the game, thus this savegame editor to make it tr a little easier.
+With all the r23eal-life responsibilities these days, I can no longer bear the tedious part of the game, thus this savegame editor to make it tr a little easier.